reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 {{% /info %}}

 ### Customizing CsrfTokenRepository
-In most cases, the default implementation `HttpSessionCsrfTokenRepository` would fit in.
+In most cases, the default implementation of `HttpSessionCsrfTokenRepository` would fit in.
 However, if we intend to create custom tokens or save the tokens to a database we might need some customization.

 Let's take a closer look at how we can customize `CsrfTokenRepository`.
 In our demo application, consider we need to customize token generation and add/update tokens based on the logged in user.
-As we have seen in the previous section, we would need to implement 3 methods:
+As we have seen in the previous section, we would need to implement three methods:
-- **generateToken()**
+- **generateToken(HttpServletRequest request)**
 ````java
 public class CustomCsrfTokenRepository implements CsrfTokenRepository {
     public CsrfToken generateToken(HttpServletRequest request) {